-Shelley Burns started singing and dancing as a child with the Burns Sisters Quartet and continues as a featured vocalist in jazz and pop groups, radio and television commercials and recordings.
+Shelley Burns started singing and dancing as a child with the Burns Sisters Quartet and continued as a featured vocalist in jazz and pop groups, radio and television commercials and recordings.

-Shelley performs with a number of Sacramento musical groups, and with her band "Shelley Burns and Avalon Swing" at the Sacramento Jazz Jubilee and at other jazz festivals around the world.
-Shelley has an extensive knowledge of standard jazz repertoire, having over thirty-five years of experience as a professional jazz vocalist, working with world-class musicians.
+Shelley performs with a number of Sacramento musical groups, and with her band "Shelley Burns and Avalon Swing."
+She has an extensive knowledge of standard jazz repertoire, having over forty-five years of experience as a professional jazz vocalist, working with world-class musicians.

-Shelley participated in the Edinburgh Fringe Festival '96, with a theater troupe from California in a show called 'Jazzbirds,' and was a featured guest artist at the '96 International Jazz and Blues Festival in Edinburgh, Scotland.
-Shelley has recently produced her fourth album with her popular dance and show ensemble Avalon Swing.
-Her latest two recordings with jazz trios, receive airplay on jazz radio stations across the country.
-She performs at numerous jazz festivals, annually at the Sacramento Jazz Jubilee, and is a two-time nominee as best jazz musician for the Sacramento Music Award.
-Unique arrangements of jazz standards highlight her performances throughout the West with pianist Bob Fylling.
+Shelley participated in the Edinburgh Fringe Festival '96, and was a featured guest artist at the '96 International Jazz and Blues Festival in Edinburgh, Scotland.
+Her recordings have received airplay on jazz radio stations across the U.S. She has performed at numerous jazz festivals, on jazz cruises, and is a two-time nominee as best jazz musician for the Sacramento Music Award.

-Shelley has been teaching voice for nineteen years, a technique based on a series of vocal exercises that will strengthen vocal folds to improve range, flexibility and control.
+Shelley has been teaching voice for over thirty five years, and is a certified Speech Level Singing Instructor.
 Her lessons are filled with helpful breathing exercises, health tips for singers, and application of technique to song.
-Students are encouraged to participate in recitals.
-Visit Shelley’s home page at S & B Productions.
+Visit Shelley’s home page at Shelleyburns.net.

 It’s difficult for Anita to remember a time that she wasn’t completely obsessed by music.
 She was born in the tiny town of Ceduna, Australia but grew up Sydney surrounded by all sorts of music and musical activities.
 By the age of 10 she was already studying guitar, flute and clarinet, singing in choirs and playing in groups.
 Anita attended a specialty high school attached to the Sydney Conservatorium of Music.
 Here she focused on classical clarinet and piano.
 After hearing a masterful jazz duo play live at a music store she knew what kind of music she was going to play!
 She taught herself alto saxophone, attended many music camps and formed a jazz quartet with her bass-playing sister.
 The group performed on television, radio and at concerts around Sydney.